angary/bule-tutorial/README.md

    ~set(a,red) | ~set(e,red).
    ```
    which introduces a new variable, but can make it easier to determine what clauses are being generated.
+   A useful tip is to pipe the output through `grep`, i.e. `bule2 graph_colouring_basic.bul | grep debug` to see only the clauses that have `debug` in it.

    Here we can see that there are unnecessary clauses being generated, i.e. below, the 2nd clause below is the same as the 1st
    ```